Hazardous Waste Warning

 So how do I dispose of an ionization detector?

-Unfortunately, hazardous waste collection centers in Santa Barbara County are not permitted to accept radioactive material, including ionization smoke detectors.
-Instead you should try to send your old detector back to the original manufacturer.
-Locate the brand name and/or address on the back of the device, or find the information in the user's manual.
+You can also try to send your old detector back to the original manufacturer.
+Locate the brand name and/or address on the back of the device, or find the information in the user’s manual.
 After removing the battery, send the whole unit back intact (do not try to disassemble!) with a note indicating that the device is intended for disposal.

 Contact information for some of the major smoke detector manufacturers is included in the "Where to Go" section below.